lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab6-node-and-dapr-async/readme.md

 And now at last we get back to Apache Kafka.
 In the previous section we have done asynchronous microservice interaction using Dapr pubsub - powered by Redis as the message backbone.
 However, we want Apache Kafka to be our underlying message infrastructure.
 And we already have the three-broker-cluster running (which you can verify through `docker ps` or by inspecting the AKHQ UI in the brower for port `28042`.

-Replace the contents of file `pubsub.yaml` with the following, in order to have pub/sub component *pubsub* provided by Apache Kafka instead of Redis:
+Replace the contents of file `pubsub.yaml` (in directory *lab6-node-and-dapr-async/hello-world-async-dapr/dapr-components*) with the following, in order to have pub/sub component *pubsub* provided by Apache Kafka instead of Redis:

 ```
 apiVersion: dapr.io/v1alpha1